whostolemyhat/dungeon/Readme.md

 - `cargo run` - creates a level using a randomly generated seed
 - `cargo run -- -t blah` - uses text passed in via `-t` to create a hash which is then used as a seed
 - `cargo run -- -s e8edd254c4ffece9f4937b4f1bae4ef6aec4124f86eee0c09428afac036cef47` - uses input as seed directly
-- `cargo run -- -b` - use binary space partitoning to create level, rather than random room placement.
+- `cargo run -- -a bsp` - use binary space partitoning to create level, rather than random room placement.

+All flags and options:

+FLAGS:
+    -c, --csv        Output board in CSV format
+    -d, --draw       If set, creates a png representation -h, --help       Prints help information
+    -j, --json       If set, displays serialised JSON output -V, --version    Prints version information
+    -w, --walls      Add wall tile around rooms

+OPTIONS:
+    -a, --algorithm <algo>                 The type of procedural algorithm to use [default: rooms]  [possible values: rooms, bsp]
+    -y, --height <height>                  Height of the level [default: 40] -n, --minroomheight <minroomheight>    Minimum height of rooms [default: 5] -m, --minroomwidth <minroomwidth>      Minimum width of rooms [default: 4] -s, --seed <seed>                      An existing seed.
+Must be 32 characters -t, --text <text>                      A string to hash and use as a seed -x, --width <width>                    Width of the level [default: 48]

 ## Example JSON output - rooms and corridors